Queen now not attending Remembrance Sunday service after spraining back

 The Queen has sprained her back and will not attend the Remembrance Sunday service at the Cenotaph in London, Buckingham Palace said, adding she is “disappointed” to miss the event.

+The central London service was due to be the Queen’s first public appearance in almost four weeks since a hospital stay last month, after which she was advised by doctors to rest.

-Buckingham Palace said: “The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today’s Remembrance Sunday Service at the Cenotaph.
+Buckingham Palace said that “The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today’s Remembrance Sunday Service at the Cenotaph.

 “Her Majesty is disappointed that she will miss the service.